jcserv/react-vite-shadcn-template/README.md

 # react-vite-shadcn-template

-This template can be used to quickly setup a React + TypeScript + Vite + ShadCN site
+this template can be used to quickly setup a react + typeScript + vite + shadcn site, with all the required configuration out of the box.

 ## features

-- configuration of vite, tailwindcss, shadcn, tanstack-router out of the box
+- ✨ components & styling with tailwindcss & shadcn
+- 📦 bundling via vite
+- 🔀 routing w/ tanStack router
+- 🧪 unit/component tests setup
-- dark mode
+- 🌑 dark mode
+- ✅ continuous integration/deployment with github workflows & vercel

 ## dependencies